tldr-pages/tldr/pages/linux/calcurse.md

 # calcurse

-> A text-based calendar and scheduling application for the command line.
+> A text-based calendar and scheduling application for the command-line.
 > More information: <https://calcurse.org>.

 - Start calcurse on interactive mode: